kosmosghost/hugo-github-pages/content/posts/so-you-bricked-pmOS.md

 Run the following commands, replacing <PATH> with the full path to the pmOS mount.
 In my case `sudo chroot /mnt/pmOS_root qemu-aarch64-static <COMMAND>`

+Or copy and replace <PATH> with the mounted path.

 `sudo chroot <PATH> qemu-aarch64-static apk update`

 `sudo chroot <PATH> qemu-aarch64-static apk upgrade`